febil/Data-Science/Applied-Machine-Learning/Capstone Project/README.md

 * `5 - 14_XGBoost_model.ipynb` - XGBoost model for monthly split data.

-* `6 - 20_An ensemble prediction approach to weekly Dengue cases forecasting based on weather conditions.ipynb` - Starting data analuysis, EDA, modeling file.
-Later its splitted to 10 - 16 files.
+* `6 - 20_A stacking ensemble prediction approach to weekly Dengue cases forecasting based on weather conditions` - Stacking ensemble using Linear Regression, NB, RF and XGB.
+* `7 - 21_A stacking ensemble prediction approach using monthwise data split` - Same ensemble model used but data sets are monthly splitted.
+* '8 - Inital File for basic understanding and rough work